How to qualify for a car loan with low income

 For lenders, your credit score and your report is a big deciding factor as to whether they accept your application.

-Your income has very little bearing on your credit report.
+Your income has minimal affect on your credit report.
 The report mainly highlights your financial history, including:

 Your credit score takes all of the factors above and uses them to predict how likely you are to repay a loan.
 The higher your score is, the more chance you have of being accepted for finance.